MA in Spirituality and Social Change

 The Master of Arts in Spirituality and Social Change combines spiritual formation and theological education with the training required to effect social change.
 As our communities face social and ecological crises, the MA in Spirituality and Social Change equips students to respond.

 Through spiritual formation and the study of scripture, theology, and practical leadership skills, students in the MA in Spirituality and Social Change are invited to engage God’s presence in working together toward the healing and transformation of their communities.
-How does your faith inform the world you want to live in?
-And how can you be part of creating that world?

 Who is the MA for?